 Who should you see?
 Is there really anything you can do – or does it just take time?

 5 Things to DO:

 - Rest!
-Allow your body to recovery properly with physical, emotional, and cognitive rest.
-Rest allows you brain time to recover.
+Allow your body to recover properly with physical, emotional, and cognitive rest.
+Rest allows your brain time to recover.

 - Ensure ample hydration & appropriate electrolyte consumption.
 Just like when you’re sick, your body needs more water & optimal nutrition to help you recover.

 - Sleep & nap when needed up to 72 hours post-injury.
 Similar to other injuries, like an ankle or knee, your brain can only get complete regenerative rest when you get proper sleep.
 For concussions, it’s just a little more important.

 4 Things to STOP doing or avoid:

 - Attending the emergency room, or other busy/stressful places, unless you suspect brain trauma/bleed or head/spinal fracture.
 These environments are highly aggravating which can delay your recovery & take time away from the activity, work, and school.

 - Screen time such as cell phone or computer use.
 These devices can cause increased cognitive strain.